slittorin/home-assistant-setup/README.md

 _influxdb_cleanup >> "${influxdb_logfile}" 2>&1
 _finalize >> "${influxdb_logfile}" 2>&1
 ```
-2. Create the following crontab entry with `sudo crontab -e` to run the script each day at 00:00:01: `1 0 * * * /srv/backup-influxdb.sh`.
+2. Create the following crontab entry with `sudo crontab -e` to run the script each day at 00:00:01: `1 0 * * * /srv/influxdb-backup.sh`.
 3. Verify that the crontab is correct with `sudo crontab -l` (run in the context of user 'pi').
-4. Wait to the day after and check the log-file `/srv/backup-influxdb.log` /and backup-directory `/srv/ha-history-db/backup` so that backups are taken.
+4. Wait to the day after and check the log-file `/srv/influxdb-backup.log` and backup-directory `/srv/ha-history-db/backup` so that backups are taken.

 ## Installation for Grafana